main banner

 It is thought that the airman named George became an officer between these two photos been taken due to the change in caps, this may be an incorrect assumption.

 John's daughter was able to identify that the pilot named Don in the photo was an officer named Don Lamb (D C Lamb J29090) a Canadian which makes it likely that the other man with pilots wings named Jimmy was his normal pilot, L J Wilson also Canadian.
 The airman named as Mex or Max on the photo was Charles James Hughes a Flight Engineer/Air Gunner with the Squadron.
-He was Mexican born British subject and upon joining the RAF carried the shoulder title 'MEXICO. on hsi uniform.
+He was Mexican born British subject and upon joining the RAF carried the shoulder title 'MEXICO. on his uniform.
 It was for this reason that he was named Mex by his friends.
 His son explained in 2014 how his father always told that he was scheduled to fly that night with Denis Hatton but the station Medical Officer grounded him due to a fever.

 Stanley Bernard FRITH was born on the 8 Jun 1923 to Bernard and Marjorie Frith, both school teachers, in Beccles, Suffolk.
 They lived at 86 Langsett Avenue in Sheffield during the war.
 His nephew reported that on leaving school in Sheffield, Stanley was articled and then qualified as a Chartered Accountant, and it was in that occupation that he appears on the 1939 Register.
 His name is recorded on the Firth Park Grammer school war memorial in Sheffield.
 The first mention of Stanley in the 201 Squadron ORB is in September 1944 when he joined the Hatton crew thereafter, the three pilots flew most missions together.